DataDog/integrations-extras/squadcast/README.md

     }
     ```

-7. Click on "Install Integration" to complete the service integration
+8. Click on "Install Integration" to complete the service integration.

     That's it!
 You are now good to go with your Datadog integration.